 - Medicine stains: Pharmacies and manufacturers add flavors and colors that make taking liquid medicines more appealing but the dyes also leave stains.
-Learn how to get them out.

 - Ointment and salve stains: These can leave greasy stains on sheets and clothes.
 It is important to remove these stains as soon as possible to prevent permanent staining—especially on clothes.
 Always use the edge of a spoon or dull knife to lift away as much of the ointment as possible.
 Do not rub.
 That only pushes the greasy mess deeper into fabric fibers.
-Learn how to get out the stains that get left behind.

 - Vomit, urine, and feces: Keep an extra set or two of sheets in the room of the sick person.
 That will save middle of the night fumbling as you try to find clean sheets.
 All of these stains are protein stains and are treated similarly to remove stains and odor.
 Master one, master all.
 Learn how to remove vomit stains and odor and how to remove urine stains and odor (including carpet stain removal tips).

 - Blood stains: Blood is also a protein stain and needs to be handled with the correct water temperature to prevent excessive stains.
 Treat blood stains as quickly as possible and they should be simple to remove by following some easy steps.